nhackathon/tasks-late-2023/README.md

 **Output:**

 The program should provide the path, from the starting point to the goal.
-This path should be represented by the movement directions like: 'U' for up, 'D' for down, 'L' for left, 'R' for right.
+This path should be represented by the movement directions like: 'U' for up, 'D' for down, 'L' for left, 'R' for right and should include the starting point 'S' and the goal 'G'.

 **Example:**